 And let’s compare EOS and ETH’s price charts.

 When looking at both charts, we can see that ETH has more of long-term growth than EOS.
 And the price value definitely shows it.
 Right now, ETH has a value of $682.21 while EOS has a value of $12.50.

 This value is due to the fact that ETH has been on the crypto exchanges for years.
 EOS is still in development, meaning that it hasn’t shown that value past its ICO funding.
 So we’ll have to see how EOS acts in the future before we can make assumptions that its better than Ethereum.
-While ETH’s price seems to be already pretty high, it has lots of upsides – it is used every day for general crypto payments, ICOs, and right beside BTC when it comes to implementing crypto payments in an online venture.
+While ETH’s price seems to be already pretty high, it has lots of upsides – it is used every day for general crypto payments, and ICOs, and right beside BTC when it comes to implementing crypto payments in an online venture.

 Team Interest and Community Backing

 Some skeptics say that EOS doesn’t have a dedicated team.
 The team has a small amount of interest in the success of EOS because they have raised a rather disproportionate amount of funds and kept only a few of the EOS tokens for themselves.
-In the past, we found many voices that encountered an “arrogant behavior” in EOS chatrooms, directly from the devs.
-Breaking it down to the crypto user as “end customer” this is not what you want to see as it would be far from professional if true.
+In the past, we found many voices that encountered “arrogant behavior” in EOS chatrooms, directly from the devs.
+Breaking it down to the crypto user as an “end customer” is not what you want to see as it would be far from professional if true.

 On the other hand, Ethereum is created by a worldwide team of passionate developers that want to see the platform grow.
 And, they are backed by a community of 1,999,999 members who all have Ether accounts.

 Any cryptocurrency is only as valuable as the community behind it.
-Since Ethereum has a large community vested into its platform, it will be hard for EOS to establish a community as dedicated and loyal as Ethereum’s.
+Since Ethereum has a large community vested in its platform, it will be hard for EOS to establish a community as dedicated and loyal as Ethereum’s.